 Many kids in remission often wait to tell their parents if they're not feeling well, for fear that the cancer has come back.
 Reassure your child that most kids in remission stay that way and are eventually cured of the cancer.
 Like everyone else, they're likely to get colds and bouts of sickness from time to time, but if the illness is something more than that, it's best to see a doctor early on.

-Now that your child is getting his or her appetite back and many of the unpleasant side effects of treatment are subsiding, it's important to make healthy eating a priority.
+Now that your child's appetite is coming back and many of the unpleasant side effects of treatment are easing, it's important to make healthy eating a priority.
 A well-balanced diet can help your child regain strength and repair the tissue damage caused by chemotherapy, radiation, or both.
-It also may help to reduce your child's risk of developing other cancers later in life.

 Keep these tips in mind: